-The Japanese yew is an evergreen, native to several regions of Asia, with spiny needles and red, ornamental fruits.
-The yew can grow up to fifty feet in its native habitat but generally settles in around twenty to thirty.
+The Japanese yew is an evergreen that is native to several regions of Asia and has spiny needles and red, ornamental fruits.
+The yew can grow up to 50 feet in its native habitat but generally settles in at around 20 to 30 feet tall.
 The yew is widely grown in landscapes for decorative purposes, and it responds well to pruning.
 However, note that the Japanese yew’s foliage and seeds are quite poisonous and that in many areas of the American northeast it is considered an invasive species.

-Taxus cuspidata.
-The Japanese yew shares its dark green leaves with other plants in the Taxus genus, and it is a member of the yew family or Taxaceae.
-Japanese yew or spreading yew.
-There also exist many cultivars of Japanese yew: for instance, ‘Aurescens’ grows in bright yellow before the foliage matures to green, and ‘Expansa’ is so named because its spread is wider than more common variants of the yew.
+The Latin, or scientific, name for Japanese yew is Taxus cuspidata.
+The plant shares its dark green leaves with other plants in the Taxus genus, and it is a member of the yew family, or Taxaceae.
+Japanese yew is also known by the common name "spreading yew."

+There are many cultivars of Japanese yew, including ‘Aurescens,’ which grows in bright yellow before the foliage matures to green, and ‘Expansa,’ so named because its spread is wider than more common variants of the yew.

 Preferred USDA Hardiness Zones

-It is hardy to zone 4 and is generally found in zones 4-7.
+Japanese yew is hardy to zone 4 and is generally found in zones 4 through 7.
 Though native only to Asia, it also thrives in many parts of North America, particularly northeastern states like Connecticut and Massachusetts.

-It grows twenty to forty feet tall, though it can reach fifty in the right conditions; in cultivation, however, it is usually much smaller.
+Japanese yew grows 20 to 40 feet tall, though it can reach 50 feet in the right conditions; in cultivation, however, it is usually much smaller.
 Left to its own growth pattern, the yew is fairly broad and likes to spread, but many landscapers prune its crown much narrower.

-Anything from full shade to full sun – it tolerates a wide variety of sunlight conditions.
-It tolerates shade quite well for a needled evergreen; this tolerance is part of the reason it is cultivated so far from its natural habitat.
+Grow Japanese yew in anything from full shade to full sun; it tolerates a wide variety of sunlight conditions.
+It also tolerates shade quite well for a needled evergreen.
+This tolerance is part of the reason it is cultivated so far from its natural habitat.

-The Japanese yew is dioecious, which means it grows separate male and female flowers.
-Both genders are small and innocuous, and its male flowers generally grow on the underside of leaves.
+The Japanese yew is dioecious, which means it grows separate male and female flowers on the same plant.
+Both flowers are small and innocuous.
+The male flowers generally grow on the undersides of the leaves.

-Taxus cuspidata is a popular plant in landscapes, it tolerates pruning well and can be used in foundation plantings or as a hedge.
-It can take different shapes, flat-topped or pyramidal, broad or narrow.
+Taxus cuspidata is a popular plant in landscapes.
+It tolerates pruning well and can be used in foundation plantings or as a hedge, where it can take different shapes, such as flat-topped or pyramidal, broad or narrow.
 Some ambitious landscape gardeners even grow it in topiaries.
-It also can be used as a shade tree and grows well in urban areas.
+It also can be used as a shade tree and grows well in urban environments.

-The Japanese yew grows in the well-drained soil of about medium moisture and prefers sandy loams.
-It should be kept moist, but not overly wet.
-It tolerates a wide variety of sunlight levels, including shade, and is drought-tolerant.
+The Japanese yew grows best in well-drained soil with medium moisture and prefers sandy loam.
+The soil should be kept moist but not overly wet.
+The plant tolerates a wide variety of sunlight levels, including shade, and is drought-tolerant.
 In general, this is a fairly tough tree that will grow in most areas that do not experience dramatic rains or heat.

-This plant does not require too much maintenance, as long as it is planted in suitable conditions.
+This plant does not require a lot of maintenance if it is planted in suitable conditions.
 It is often grown for the purposes of pruning, though, and the Japanese yew can be pruned into a hedge, a pyramidal tree, or any number of shapes and sizes.
 Though it tolerates pruning any time, it is advisable to prune in early spring.